-Gmail provides some of the best email organization on the internet.
-Their pride and joy is the “conversation” interface.
-Instead of having a list of back and forth emails between you and a friend or co-worker, all replies and sent messages are filtered into one line of inbox with a corresponding number of messages in that conversation.
-If you and your contacts have a picture uploaded as a headshot, it will display in the conversation, helping you easily identify who is saying what.
+This service provides some of the best email organization on the internet.
+One of its crowning features is the conversation interface.
+Instead of showing a list of back-and-forth emails between you and a friend or co-worker, it filters all replies and sent messages into one line in your inbox with the number of messages in that conversation.
+If you or your contact has a picture uploaded as a headshot, it displays in the conversation, letting you easily identify who is saying what.

 Gmail's security includes spam, virus and phishing protection.
-All spam you receive is filtered into a spam folder that allows you to separate the good from the bad, and you can mark any message you receive as spam or not.
+All spam you receive is filtered into a folder that allows you to separate the good from the bad, and you can mark any message you receive as spam or not.
 All incoming and outgoing messages are scanned for known viruses, and suspicious messages that look like phishing scams are flagged with a big red banner across the top of the message.
-Additionally, you can report both spam and phishing attempts to Google to help prevent future messages.
+You can report both spam and phishing attempts to Google to prevent future messages.

 Gmail uses HTTPS (Hypertext Transfer Protocol Secure) to keep your online accounts safe from prying eyes with authenticated and encrypted communication.
 HTTPS is the same technology banks and credit card companies use to keep their transactions secure.
-By using HTTPS, Gmail ensures your mail is safe and secure as it transfers between their servers and your browser.
+By using HTTPS, Gmail ensures your mail is safe and secure as it transfers between its servers and your browser.